Metrics

 2. Call the CAST AI API

-Open your Prometheus scraper config in your favorite tool and add scraping for CAST AI metrics:
+Open your Prometheus scraper config in your favorite tool and add scraping for CAST AI metrics.
+Our API provides separate end-points for scraping the cluster, node, workload, and allocation group-level metrics.
+Here is an example of how to configure scraping all of them:

 scrape_configs: